CosmWasm/tinyjson/README.md

 `ffjson` results are from February 4th, 2016, using the latest `ffjson` and go1.6.
 `go/codec` results are from March 4th, 2016, using the latest `go/codec` and go1.6.

+Note these benchmarks are outdated and currently don't run (I broke them removing the floats).
+We should get them back to compare with the current minimal state of tinyjson.

 #### Unmarshaling